 Anyhow, collecting what you’re owed is one of the biggest challenges in business.
 Despite the sales you make, having a large amount of uncollectible debt can slow down or even halt your business operation.
 Plus, chasing a payment that’s due is not only time-consuming but also expensive.
 If your business has a positive CCC, it indicates that you’re doing a commendable job in collecting its receivables.
 Perhaps you might be offering incentives or early payment discounts to encourage your clients to pay on time.

-Possessing cash is important to make payments to suppliers.
+Possessing cash is important for making payments to suppliers.
 A positive CCC shows that although you’re paying your suppliers on time, you’re maximizing the time to transfer money.
 It’s quite possible that you’re great at negotiating payment due dates with suppliers.
 This means that you might be possessing cash for longer periods.

-Besides, a positive CCC may also indicate that your business is moving inventory quickly, without selling it at unreasonably low prices.
+Besides, a positive CCC may also indicate that your business is moving inventory quickly without selling it at unreasonably low prices.
 In the drive to improve cash availability, you shouldn’t offer steep discounts unless it’s extremely important.
-Charge good prices and deliver great value for money.
-Coming back to moving inventory, a positive CCC clearly indicates that you’re quick to adapt to customer demands and make intelligent inventory-related decisions.
+Additionally, a positive CCC clearly indicates that you’re quick to adapt to customer demands and make intelligent inventory-related decisions.

 Now that we know the importance of CCC, let’s discuss how to manage your cash conversion cycle: